burcuku/home/_pages/about.md

   The PhD project will focus on the XRP Ledger framework as part of [Ripple's University Blockchain Research Initiative (UBRI)](https://ripple.com/impact/ubri/).
   **[Apply here](https://careers.tudelft.nl/job/Delft-PhD-Position-Testing-Blockchain-Applications-2628-CD/809348702/) (deadline: 19 January, 2025)** -->

+* Call for papers for the Third Workshop on Future Debugging Techniques **[DEBT'25](https://2025.ecoop.org/home/debt-2025)** colocated with **[ECOOP'25](https://2025.ecoop.org/)** is open!
+We are looking for your submissions. **Submission Deadline: April 25, 2025**

-* I'm excited to give the keynote talk at [FORTE'25 - the 45th International Conference on Formal Techniques for Distributed Objects, Components, and Systems](https://www.discotec.org/2025/forte) at [DisCoTec'25 - the 20th International Federated Conference on Distributed Computing Techniques](https://www.discotec.org/2025/keynote), June 16-20, Lille, France.
+* I'll give the keynote talk at **[FORTE'25 - the 45th International Conference on Formal Techniques for Distributed Objects, Components, and Systems](https://www.discotec.org/2025/forte)** at [DisCoTec'25 - the 20th International Federated Conference on Distributed Computing Techniques](https://www.discotec.org/2025/keynote), June 16-20, Lille, France.

-* Looking forward to give an invited tutorial at [VLDB Summer School](https://vldb.org/summerschool/) on 28-31 July 2025,  University of Wroclaw, Poland.
+* I'll give an invited tutorial at [VLDB Summer School](https://vldb.org/summerschool/) on 28-31 July 2025,  University of Wroclaw, Poland.
 The VLDB Summer School aims to bring together early-stage research students and international experts in Database Management Systems for a multi-day event.
 Check out the summer school [website]((https://vldb.org/summerschool/)) for the applications.

 * I'll give an invited talk at [SEN'25 Symposium](https://www.sen-symposium.nl/), National Symposium on Software engineering (SEN), 23 May 2025.
 Amsterdam, Netherlands.